FlexMonkey/FurrySketch/README.md

     let count = 10 + Int((coalescedTouch.force / coalescedTouch.maximumPossibleForce) * 100)
 ```

-Now I iteration count times.
+Now I iterate `count` times.
 With each iteration, I create a random angle and create constants for the inner radius and start point for each hair:

 ```swift
     let innerRandomRadius = drand48() * 20